The Haunted Mansion: Related attractions

-Mystic Manor opened at Hong Kong Disneyland in spring 2013.
-Unlike the Haunted Mansion, however, it does not include references to departed spirits or the afterlife, due to differences in traditional Chinese culture.
-Continuing the Society of Explorers and Adventurers theme of Tokyo DisneySea, the attraction tells the story of Lord Henry Mystic and his monkey Albert.
+Mystic Manor opened at Hong Kong Disneyland in spring 2013, and is located in Mystic Point.
+Unlike the Haunted Mansion or Phantom Manor, however, it does not include references to departed spirits or the afterlife, due to differences in traditional Chinese culture.
+Based on the Society of Explorers and Adventurers mythos introduced in Tokyo DisneySea, the attraction tells the story of Lord Henry Mystic and his monkey Albert.
 Having recently acquired an enchanted music box with the power to bring inanimate objects to life, Albert opens the box and brings all of the house's artifacts to life.
 The attraction's exterior is that of a large Victorian mansion in an elaborate Queen Anne architectural style, and the experience features a trackless system and a musical score by Danny Elfman.

 Incidents

 Disneyland

-On October 5, 2025, a woman in her 60's was found unresponsive after riding The Haunted Mansion.
+On October 5, 2025, a woman in her 60s was found unresponsive after riding The Haunted Mansion.
 Disneyland security administered CPR until Anaheim Fire and Rescue arrived.
 She was transported to a local hospital where she was pronounced dead.
 An autopsy was not performed, and no issues were found with the ride itself.